Sleeping the Scandinavian Way: Pros and Cons of Separate Duvets

 Integrating Two Duvets Into Your Bedroom Designs

 Decided to take the plunge and try the Scandinavian way of sleeping?
 Now it’s time to select your duvet and duvet cover.
-We’ve recently launched our twin organic duvet covers and are absolutely thrilled to have these modern duvet covers round out our linen bedding collection.
-They’re versatile, in solid colors and prints that complement each other, so you and your partner could choose the same or different.
-Our solid twin duvet covers come in grøn (green), blå (blue), grå (grey) and hvid (white), and our printed duvets feature some of the beautiful plants and flowers native to Scandinavian countries.
+While Scandinavians sleep with duvets that are typically smaller than the standards US covers, those inserts are virtually impossible to find here in America so Americans who opt for separate duvets most often use twin size inserts instead.
+Our collection of twin organic duvet covers is versatile and comes in solid colors as well as prints that complement each other, so you and your partner could choose the same or mix it up.
+Our solid twin duvet covers come in Grøn (green), Blå (blue), Grå (grey) and Hvid (white), and our printed duvets feature some of the beautiful plants and flowers native to Scandinavian countries.

 These linen duvet covers, made from the finest organic French, Dutch, and Belgian flax, are woven and hand-sewn in Portugal.
 With all of our Scandinavian duvet covers, you can sleep easy knowing you’re under fabric that is sustainably-sourced, naturally hypoallergenic and antibacterial, and free from harmful chemicals.